Mao Hengfeng: 2004–2005

 Mao Hengfeng was assigned without trial to eighteen months' "Re-education through labor" (RTL) in April 2004 after repeatedly protesting about various abuses of her rights.
 Her welfare allowances were discontinued, leaving her family in severe financial difficulties.
 Many people in Shanghai openly demonstrated in support of her.

 On 13 September 2005, Mao and her husband, Wu Xuewei (吴雪伟), were both reportedly beaten by police when they gathered with over a hundred other petitioners at Putuo District Court in Shanghai.
 They were supporting Xu Zhengqing, a petitioner who was facing trial in connection with his attempts to attend a memorial service in Beijing in January 2005.
 Along with dozens of other petitioners, the couple was detained by the police.
 Mao Hengfeng managed to escape and tried to continue her protest on behalf of Xu Zhengqing.
 However, she was detained again and sent back to her residential district, where local police and government officials apparently threatened her with imprisonment if she continued her protests and presented her with a formal police summons for investigation on suspicion of 'disturbing the normal lives of others'.

-From 23–27 September 2005, Mao and her family were reportedly held under a form of house arrest after she stated that she would go to a United Nations representative office in Beijing to protest about the abuses.
+From 23 to 27 September 2005, Mao and her family were reportedly held under a form of house arrest after she stated that she would go to a United Nations representative office in Beijing to protest about the abuses.
 Seven police officers reportedly stood guard in front of her flat preventing her from leaving, even to go shopping.

-On 29 September 2005 she was again placed under house arrest; an official told her that this would continue until the end of the fifth plenary session of the 16th Central Committee of the Communist Party on 11 October 2005.
+On 29 September 2005 she was again placed under house arrest; an official told her that this would continue until the end of the fifth plenary session of the 16th Central Committee of the Chinese Communist Party on 11 October 2005.
 The following day, three police officers and seven Yangpu District Official Guards were stationed in front of her house.
 She was warned that she would be detained or face violent treatment if she tried to break out.